slatinsky/DiscordChatExporter-frontend/README.md

 ## Quick start (Windows)

 1. Export your data from Discord using [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter/tree/master/.docs).
 Your export should be in JSON format, disable `format markdown` option and enable `download assets` and `reuse assets` options.
 If exporting using a CLI - use `--media --reuse-media --markdown false --format Json` command line options.
+Include threads and forum posts by adding `--include-threads All` option.
 More information in [How to export data from Discord to view it in DCEF?](#supported-exports)
 2. Download the latest release from [releases page](https://github.com/slatinsky/DiscordChatExporter-frontend/releases)
 3. Extract the archive
 4. Move all your [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/exports/` folder ([supported exports](#supported-exports)).